 The study adopted a descriptive and comparative research designs.
-A descriptive research attempts to information that describes existing phenomena.
-Descriptive studies are intended to find out "what is," thus observational, and survey techniques are often used to collect descriptive data from the subjects [19].
+A descriptive research attempts to obtain information that describes phenomena.
+Descriptive studies are intended to find out "what is," thus observational, and survey techniques are often used to collect descriptive data from the subjects [18].
 Descriptive research design was appropriate for this study because the researcher aimed to describe accurately and systematically, that is, examine the perception of agricultural extension officers towards financial support before and after devolution in Kericho County.
-Comparative research essentially compares two groups to draw a conclusion about them [20].
+Comparative research essentially compares two groups to draw a conclusion about them [19].
 This study compared the perception of agricultural extension officers before and after devolution.
+Respondents were asked to indicate perceptions towards different aspects of financial support to agricultural extension before and after devolution.
+The respondents were given a five-point Likert-scale as follows: (1= Very negative, 2= negative, 3=somehow positive, 4= positive and 5= very positive).
+The data were analysed using frequencies.